NateEag/next-vcs/readme.md

 all the features people want (e.g. ACL on subdirectories).
 If I recall correctly, it doesn't handle the biggest reason people want this feature, which is to just plain *not have* the directories you didn't check out on disk anywhere (including your VCS metadata).
-Again, for monorepos you need that (and you also need the aforementioned)
+Again, for monorepos you need that.

 ## Ideal VCS Features